Research: Teachers and Wellbeing

 Teachers' Lack of Wellbeing and Mental Ill-Health in Schools

-Teach Well Alliance & School Mental Health Group: January 2020
+Steve Waters and Jordan Hill Teach Well Alliance & School Mental Health Group (January 2020)

 This report summarises 1000 responses by teachers and support staff to a wellbeing and mental health survey conducted by the Teach Well Alliance and the School Mental Health Group between 22nd November - 22nd December, 2019.